pa11y/pa11y-webservice/README.md

 Configurations
 --------------

+Pa11y Webservices will load configuration options first from environment variables, then from a configuration file (if present).

 The boot configurations for Pa11y Webservice are as follows.
 Look at the sample JSON files in the repo for example usage.

 ### database